dtasada/GnomeMansLand/markdown/tutorial.md

     // this is a method. since it doesn't take a `self`, it can be called using `MyStruct` as a namespace, rather than an object. pub fn init() MyStruct {
         return .{ .ids = .{} }; // returns an object with an empty arraylist.
+        // the .{} syntax is valid because Zig already knows what type `init` should return.
+If the type wasn't known you'd maybe use `MyStruct{}` instead.
     }

     pub fn addId(self: *MyStruct, allocator: std.mem.Allocator, id: u32) !void {
-        // important convention: the allocator should be the first parameter in the function try self.ids.append(allocator, id);
+        // important convention: the allocator should be the first parameter in the function (excluding the `self` parameter) try self.ids.append(allocator, id);
     }